Superelliptic curves with large Galois images

 In fact, we prove the following theorem (see Section \ref{section_Galois_images} for a more detailed statement).
-We note the class number of $\Qr$ is non-trivial precisely when $r>19$ \cite{Masley_Montgomery_cyclotomic_fields_UFD}. \begin{theorem}[$\subseteq$ Theorem \ref{thm_mod_l_image_is_huge}] Let $d \geq 12$ be a natural number divisible by $2r$ which is also the sum of two distinct primes $q_1<q_2$.
+We note the class number of $\Qr$ is non-trivial precisely when $r>19$ \cite{Masley_Montgomery_cyclotomic_fields_UFD}.
+Our notation for the various groups listed in the theorem below is detailed in \S \ref{subsection_classical_groups_and_their_automorphisms}.
+The powers on the groups refer to direct products. \begin{theorem}[$\subseteq$ Theorem \ref{thm_mod_l_image_is_huge}] Let $d \geq 12$ be a natural number divisible by $2r$ which is also the sum of two distinct primes $q_1<q_2$.

 Suppose there exists a prime $q_2<q_3<d$.
 If $r>23$ assume the class number of $\Qr$ is odd and $d=q_3+1$.